-According to the website of /e/ Foundation, it is run by the French entrepreneur G. Duval.
-Guval founded the /e/ Foundation in May 2018, and released the first beta of the /e/ operating system in September 2018.
-The manifesto of the /e/ Foundation states that “/e/ is intended to provide alternative technological products and services”, including operating systems for different platforms, and internet services like cloud storage, e-mail, and a search engine.
+According to the website of /e/ Foundation, the French entrepreneur G. Duval runs the /e/ Foundation.
+Duval founded the /e/ Foundation in May 2018 and released the first beta of the /e/ operating system in September 2018.
+The manifesto of the /e/ Foundation states that “/e/ is intended to provide alternative technological products and services,” including operating systems for different platforms, and internet services like cloud storage, e-mail, and a search engine.

 /e/ (named “eelo” back then) raised €94,760 on Kickstarter and €14,371 on Indiegogo.
 Its members must pay an annual fee.

 At the moment, /e/ supports 60 smartphones built by 16 manufacturers.
 We needed an up-to-date ROM for our Motorola Moto G4 (athene), initially released in May 2016. /e/ provides ROMs via their own GitLab instance.
 We already unlocked the bootloader of the G4, so we only had to download /e/.
 Then, we flashed it using adb sideload.